2025–2026 Birmingham bin strike: Cost to Birmingham City Council

 In October 2025, a Birmingham City Council report put the cost of the industrial action at £14 million.
+Freedom of information requests made to Birmingham City Council asking about the report have been refused.

+In January 2026, a Birmingham City Council report put the cost of the industrial action at £33.4 million.

 Inaccuracy of equal pay claim figure

 On 15 October 2025, the Birmingham Mail reported that the figure for the council's equal pay settlement was a fraction of the figure of £760 million that was originally claimed.
 In response to this, Sharon Graham stated "The ongoing bin strike is a direct result of the council's mismanagement of its finances.
 Unite has repeatedly provided the council with expert legal advice to demonstrate it was making the wrong calculations on equal pay, but the council was too arrogant to even consider it".

-Blacklisting of workers
+Allegations of blacklisting of agency workers and vote to strike

 On 9 October 2025, recruitment agency Job and Talent manager Mark Asson was recorded addressing a group of agency workers saying "Now I've spoken to Chris, I've spoken to Rob Edmondson, and I think, you know categorically the council are not going to employ anybody that they don't want to employ[...]So those people that do decide to join the picket line, then the council have confirmed to us that they are not going to get a permanent job".

 This led to Sharon Graham accusing Birmingham City Council of blacklisting workers who are engaged in lawful trade union activity, saying "Blacklisting workers for union activities is despicable.
 Those who do it are breaking the law and must be held to account".
 Unite called for an independent investigation into the blacklisting of workers by Birmingham City Council.
+In November 2025 it was announced that 18 of 22 Unite members employed as agency workers for refuse collection during the strike had voted to join the picket lines from the beginning of December, due to alleged bullying, harassment and excessive workloads.

+On Tuesday 25 November Unite reported that Job and Talent employment agency had been bullying agency workers by publishing on the staff room wall monitoring information about the performance of HGV drivers including driving time, speed and distance.
+Birmingham City Council admitted this practice contravened the General Data Protection Regulation.